nickmvincent/DataLeverageRoundup/readme.md

 - [How to Download Your Twitter Achive](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive)

 - [The Data Transfer Project](https://datatransferproject.dev/) - "a collaboration of organizations committed to building a common framework with open-source code that can connect any two online service providers, enabling a seamless, direct, user initiated portability of data between the two platforms."

+- [Solid](https://solidproject.org/) - "Your data, your choice.
+Advancing Web standards to empower people."

+- [Building data liberation infrastructure](https://beepb00p.xyz/exports.html) - How to export, access and own your personal data with minimal effort

+- [Promnesia](https://beepb00p.xyz/promnesia.html) - "Promnesia is a browser extension (Chrome/Firefox/Firefox mobile) that serves as a web surfing copilot by enhancing your browsing history, improving your web exploration experience, and integrating with your knowledge base."

 ## Motivating Data Leverage